acuvity/minibridge/README.md

 For example, to start a filesystem-based MCP server:

-    minibridge backend -- npx -y @modelcontextprotocol/server-filesystem /tmp
+    minibridge backend -- npx @modelcontextprotocol/server-filesystem /tmp

 You can now connect directly using a websocket client:

     wscat --connect ws://127.0.0.1:8000/ws

-> NOTE: use the `wss` scheme if you have started minibridge backend with TLS.
+> NOTE: use the `wss` scheme if you have started Minibridge backend with TLS.

-> NOTE: Today, minibridge backend only supports MCP server over stdio.
+> NOTE: Today, Minibridge backend only supports MCP server over stdio.

 The flow will look like the following: